 The Delaware River Watershed Protection Fund was established with lead support from a $9 million grant from the William Penn Foundation.
 OSI's Fund makes loans and grants to qualified organizations for land acquisition and conservation planning through competitive grants

-As of June 2017, the Fund supported 15 projects to preserve more than 4,500 acres of forestland containing headwater streams, wetlands, and groundwater recharge areas, all essential to clean water in the Delaware Basin.
+As of October 2017, the Fund has approved grants for 40 projects to preserve more than 18,000 acres of forestland containing headwater streams, wetlands, and groundwater recharge areas, all essential to clean water in the Delaware Basin.
 Projects also protected exceptional wildlife habitat and threatened species.
 Several of the places we helped protect – such as the 550-acre Mosiers Knob, which was transferred to the Delaware Water Gap National Recreation Area – are open to the public for hiking and passive recreation.

 See a short film The Legacy Tree about combating erosion and sedimentation on lands that have been deforested and overgrazed by cattle, by planting trees along the bank of the Paulinskill River to help filter water, limit erosion, absorb flooding, and cool the river for fish.